 2. Put the chocolate and cocoa in a bowl, pour over boiling water, stir to melt and cool down.
-In the meantime sieve the flour, baking powder, soda and salt.
+In the meantime sift the flour, baking powder, soda and salt into a bowl.

-3. Beat the butter in a standing mixer or with a hand-held one, add sugar gradually and beat until fluffy.
+3. Beat the butter with the sugar in a standing mixer or with a hand-held one, until fluffy.
 It might look a bit grainy, but when you add the eggs, one at a time, mixing constantly, it will look better.
 Add the cooled down chocolate mix and beat in.
 Add a third of flour, then half of the milk, flour and milk again, ending with the rest of the flour.
 Beat until combined.

 5. The cake must be cold to be cut; it’s a good idea to put it in the fridge for half an hour before cutting.
 Using a good bread knife, mark the line of the outside of the cake halfway down its height (although no matter what you do, the top layer will always come out slightly higher).
-Leave the bottom half on the plate you are going to keep it on, and slide the other half off.
-A bread peel or a really large fish slice can be handy.
+Slice through; leave the bottom half on the plate you are going to keep it on, and slide the other half off using a bread peel or a palette knife.

-6. Heat up about 3 tbsp. of apricot jam in a pan with a tablespoon of water, then sieve it – unless you have extremely smooth jam without bits.
+6. Heat up about 3 tbsp. of apricot jam in a pan with a tablespoon of water, then pass it through a sieve.
 Spread the jam over the bottom half of the cake smoothing the crumbs.
 Spread some also over what will be the top of the cake.